Second Edition Available From May 2020

 As you can see in this preview illustration from the upcoming Second Edition of The CFIUS Book, the FIRRMA regulations sweep up whole new swaths of investments that may be reviewed by CFIUS or may trigger a mandatory filing requirement.
 The CFIUS Book 2d Ed will walk through each step of the decision process to help you navigate the new challenges of foreign investment in the United States.

 Editor, Lead Author

-Reid Whitten is the Managing Partner of Sheppard Mullin’s London Office and the Head of the Firm’s CFIUS team.
-He supports clients around the world in complying with and investigating issues in trade regulations including CFIUS, sanctions, export controls, and anti-corruption.
+Reid Whitten is the Managing Partner of Sheppard Mullin’s London Office and the Head of the Firm’s CFIUS Team.
+He supports clients around the world in compliance, investigation, an defense matters in trade regulations including CFIUS, sanctions, export controls, and anti-corruption.

 Scott counsels foreign investors and U.S. targets on the national security and foreign policy aspects of their transactions, and has guided multiple deals through to successful CFIUS outcomes.

 Brian has over 20 years of experience practicing before CFIUS on transactions ranging in value from $15M to $15B on behalf of both strategic and financial investors.
 His practice is currently actively focused on transaction involving Asia (including China and Japan in particular) and the Middle East.

 Anne concentrates in the areas of Government Contracts law and litigation and is a lecturer and author in the area.
 She specializes in the NISPOM regulations on foreign ownership and control of companies and facilities with security clearances.

 Joe represents both buyers and sellers before CFIUS, preparing notices, engaging with CFIUS, advocating for transactions, and negotiating mitigation agreements, including proxy and special security agreements, as appropriate.
 Most recently, Joe represented two Chinese corporations each of which received clearance for their acquisition of U.S. industrial assets.